jesstelford/esnext-generation/advanced-iterables/problem.md

 `generate()` is `true`, and return all odd numbers >= 1 if the first parameter to `generate()` is `false`.

-Complete the following boilerplate, then execute `$ADVENTURE_COMMAND verify <your-file.js>` to verify your solution.
+Copy this boilerplate to a new file and complete with your solution, then execute `$ADVENTURE_COMMAND verify <your-file.js>` to verify it.

 ```js
 module.exports = function generate(isEven) {